smukunda/docker-images/OracleSOA/README.md

         vol_name=<volumename>
         hostname=<hostname>
         adminport=<port number where Admin Server is running>
+        server=<name of managed server to be started>

 To start a docker container with a SOA server you can simply call **docker run -d oracle/soa-domain:12.2.1** command along with a call to the script to start SOA Server.
 You will also need to pass **soaenv.list** file as **--env-file** and mention the **docker volume** to be used.

 A sample docker run command is given below:

-         $  docker run -i -t  -p 8001:8001 -v soavolume:/soavolume --name soacontainer  --env-file ./soaenv.list oracle/soa-domain:12.2.1 startSOAServer.sh
+        $ docker run -i -t -p 8001:8001 -v soavolume1:/soavolume1 --name soacont1 --hostname soacont1 --link admincont1:admincont1 --env-file ./soaenv.list oracle/soa-domain:12.2.1 startSOAServer.sh

 The options "-i -t" in the above command runs the container in interactive mode and you will be able to see the commands running in the container.
 This includes the command to start the SOA Server followed by tailing of logs to keep the container up and running.

 **IMPORTANT:** You need to wait till all the above commands are run before you can access the SOA-Infra URL.

- * "volcontainer" is the docker volume that the container uses.
+ * "soavolume1" is the docker volume that the container uses.

- * "soacontainer" is the name of the container that is created as a result of the above docker run command.
+ * "soacont1" is the name and hostname of the container that is created as a result of the above docker run command.

  * "oracle/soa-domain:12.2.1" is the domain image which has the scripts to start SOA Server.